Justintime50/proxlist/README.md

 proxy = proxlist.random_proxy()

+# You can also filter proxies by country or google_verified
+# proxies = proxlist.random_proxy(country='US', google_verified=True)

-# Alternatively, you could get the entire list of configured proxies
+# Alternatively, you could get the entire list of current proxies (and could optionally filter them like above)
 # proxies = proxlist.list_proxies()

 proxies = {